A Dual Method For Backward Stochastic Differential Equations with Application to Risk Valuation: Error Estimates for Constant Controls on Small Intervals

 To reduce an infinite dimensional control problem to a finite dimensional vector optimization, we partition the interval $[0,T]$ into $N$ short pieces of length $\Delta = T/N$, and develop a scheme for evaluating the risk measure \eqref{rho} by using constant dual controls on each piece.
 We denote $t_i = i\Delta $, for $i=0,1, \dots , N$.

 For simplicity, in addition to Assumption \ref{a:riskmeasure}, we assume that the driver $g$ does not depend on time, and thus all sets $A_t = \partial g(0)$ are the same.
-We denote them with the symbol~$A$; as we shall see later on this is not a major restriction.
+We denote them with the symbol~$A$; as we shall see later, it is not a major restriction.

 If the system's state at time $t_i$ is $x$, then the value of the risk measure \eqref{risk-value-function} is then the optimal value of problem \eqref{eq:dual}.
 By dynamic programming,

 The risk measure $\rho^x_{t_i,t_{i+1}}[\,\cdot\,]$ is defined by problem \eqref{eq:dual}, with terminal time $t_{i+1}$ and the function $\varPhi(\cdot)$ replaced by $v(t_{i+1},\,\cdot\,)$.
 Equivalently, it is equal to $Y_{t_i}^{t_i,x}$, in the corresponding forward--backward system on the interval $[t_i,t_{i+1}]$: